 Do Pugs Like to be Held?

-Like many small breeds, Pugs will usually accept being held, but most don’t actively want to be held.
-They will tolerate it because they love you, but unless your dog is trying to climb into your arms assuming he’s happier with four paws on the floor.
+Your Pug will usually accept being held, but that doesn’t mean they actively enjoy it.
+They will tolerate it because they love you, but unless your Pug is trying to climb into your arms assuming he’s happier with four paws on the floor.

 Yours hugs are also warm and constricting, which isn’t ideal for a dog that gets too hot quickly and has obstructions in their airways.

-Their face shape restricts a dog’s flow of oxygen.
+The Pug’s face shape restricts your dog’s flow of oxygen.
 Therefore, exercising is very difficult for them.
 As well as extreme intolerance to exercise, they are also prone to overheating, which limits the amount of exercise they can do.
 Typical Pug dog activities include following you around, chewing their favorite toys and sleeping in odd positions.

-Pugs might be small but their brains are mighty!
-They are clever little dogs that are quick to learn as long as you use positive methods.
-Although Pugs cannot exert much energy, they are usually responsive to training.
-They can be a little stubborn, so make sure your training is interesting for them!
+Your Pug might be small, but his brains are mighty!
+This is a clever little dog that is quick to learn as long as you use positive methods.
+Although your Pug cannot exert much energy, he will be responsive to training as long as it’s motivating.

 The Pug’s background means they are unfortunately not healthy dogs.
 In fact, some of the very aspects of the Pug which people find so appealing are actually indicators of serious underlying issues.